WarpSector/AWS-Technical-Enablement/Cloud-Practitioner/Domain-2-Security-Compliance/2B-Cloud-Security-Identity.md

       * Hosting of Objectional or Copyrighted Content
       * Distributing Malware

+## Penetration Testing
+  * ### Overview
+    * Penetration testing is the practice of testing one's own application's security for vulnerabilities by simulating an attack.
+    * AWS allows penetration testing without prior approval for 8 AWS services (just remember you cannot simulate DDoS attacks or any attacks involving DNS).

 ## AWS Resource Access Manager (RAM)
   * ### Overview
     * RAM allows you to share specific AWS resources across different AWS accounts within your Organization.